SAP/spartacus-docs/_pages/dev/features/scroll-to-top.md

 5. Replace the existing component

-First remove the original module from the **import** at the top of the file:
+First remove the original module from the **import** at the top of `src/app/spartacus/spartacus-features.module.ts`:

 ```javascript
 import { [...], ScrollToTopModule, [...] } from   "@spartacus/storefront";